-Please let US (U.S. Consulate in Austria), local Austrian authorities (Bezirkshauptmann-schaft; Magistrat), and Fulbright Austria know immediately if you lose your passport after you submitted your residence permit application with the old passport information and have arrived in Austria already before picking up your permit.
-If you lose your passport while still in the US but after your appointment, get in touch with your Austrian consulate (since they forwarded information that is no longer accurate) and the responsible authority in the US to get a new passport.
+Please let US (U.S. Consulate in Austria), your local Austrian authority (Bezirkshauptmann-schaft; Magistrat), and Fulbright Austria know immediately if you lose your passport after you submitted your residence permit application with the old passport information and have already arrived in Austria before picking up your permit.
+If you lose your passport while still in the US but after your appointment, get in touch with your Austrian consulate (since they forwarded information that is no longer accurate) and the responsible authority in the US to get a new passport and let the local Austrian authority know.

-8.6 Birth Certificate
+9.7 Birth Certificate